javierlona/arsha-wp/README.md

 Password: password

 #### Disclaimer
-Use at your risk, the theme was built for my educational purposes.
+The theme was built for my educational purposes and not meant for production.